graphql/graphiql/packages/graphiql-react/README.md

 If you want to develop with `@graphiql/react` locally - in particular when working on the `graphiql` package - all you need to do is run `yarn dev` in the package folder in a separate terminal.
 This will build the package using Vite.
-When using it in combination with `yarn start-graphiql` (running in the repo root) this will give you auto-reloading when working on `graphiql` and `@graphiql/react` simultaneously.
+When using it in combination with `yarn dev-graphiql` (running in the repo root) this will give you auto-reloading when working on `graphiql` and `@graphiql/react` simultaneously.